 "A small Gilbertine priory was founded in the reign of Henry III., by Sir Robert de Fordham, [in Fordham, Cambridgeshire] as a cell to the great monastery of the same order at Sempringham, in Lincolnshire; but scarcely a vestige remains."

 John Fordun (d.
 1384?), was the writer upon whom Walter Bower based the earlier part of his great work, the 'Scotichronicon.'
 Fordun wrote fifteen of the first twenty-three chapters of book.

 Early History of the Forteghan family

 This web page shows only a small excerpt of our Forteghan research.
-Another 78 words (6 lines of text) covering the years 138 and 1388 are included under the topic Early Forteghan History in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) covering the year 1388 is included under the topic Early Forteghan History in all our PDF Extended History products and printed products wherever possible.

 Forteghan Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Forteghan are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Forteghan include Fordham, Fordeham, Fordsham, Fordesham, Fordam and others.